lucianourgal/centralize-portraits/README.md

 # Notes
- - face-recognition.js package doesnt work in node >= 12.
-Try node version 10 (use nvm to have multiple nodeJS installs) <br>
+ - face-recognition.js package doesn't work in node >= 12.
+Try NodeJS version 10 (use nvm to have multiple NodeJS installs) <br>
  - Make sure you have CMake and Visual Studio 2017 installed <br>
  - npm install can be tricky since face-recognition library has lots of depedencies <br>
- - Avoid using too large files <br>
+ - Avoid using too large files like 5k+ width, since they can crash face-recognition library <br>

 # Usage
- - Update folder variable <br>
+ - Update folder variable at index.ts <br>
  - nvm use 10.17.0 <br>
  - npm install <br>
  - node index.ts <br>